Ramigiusz/SOC-Automation-Project/README.md

 We'll kick off our project by setting up the necessary virtual machines and tools in our lab environment.
 This step involves the installation, configuration, and implementation of the key components we'll be using.

 By the end of this step, we will have:
-- A Windows 10 machine with Sysmon installed for detailed system monitoring.
+- A Windows 10 machine with Sysmon installed
-- A Wazuh Server for collecting and analyzing security events.
+- A Wazuh Server
-- A TheHive Server for incident management and collaboration.
+- A TheHive Server